About this initiative:

 The Family Education Rights and Privacy Act (FERPA) governs release of and access to student education records.
 Section 952 clarified that institutions of higher education are allowed (but not required) to notify parents if a student under the age of 21 at the time of notification commits a disciplinary violation involving alcohol or a controlled substance.

-- What to Expect Freshman Year explains what's happening with your student and what parents can do
+- First-Year Expectations explains what's happening with your student and what parents can do

-- Parenting a College Student focuses on important conversations and supporting your student
+- Supporting Your College Student focuses on important conversations and supporting your student

 - Frequently Asked Questions about Alcohol Use at the University of Michigan

-- Choose to Be Safe and Legal! is a student-friendly guide to the laws, policies and ordinances involving alcohol and other drugs
+- What You Need to Know about Laws, Policies and Ordinances involving Alcohol and Other Drugs is a student-friendly guide to the laws, policies and ordinances involving alcohol and other drugs

 - Confidentiality at University Health Service